CURRENCIES: Pound Retakes $1.30 Level After Flash Crash; Dollar Meanders Lower

 Continue Reading Below

-The British pound and the euro moved higher on Friday, as the dollar eroded some gains amid ongoing uncertainty surrounding U.S. politics.
+The British pound and the euro moved higher against the dollar on Friday, as greenback extended its recent weakness amid turbulence in the White House.

-The pound jumped to $1.3003, reclaiming the $1.30 level it lost late Thursday during a mini "flash crash."
-Sterling fell to as low as $1.2888 in the crash after pushing through the key $1.30 handle for the first in eight months earlier in the day, thanks to a strong U.K. retail sales report
+The pound jumped 0.6% to $1.3013, reclaiming the $1.30 level it lost late Thursday during a mini "flash crash."
+Sterling fell to as low as $1.2888 in the crash, after pushing through the key $1.30 handle for the first in eight months earlier in the day, thanks to a strong U.K. retail sales report

 "Given the timing of the plunge, it would seem the liquidity of the market as opposed to any particular catalyst was largely responsible for the mini 'flash crash,'" said Craig Erlam, senior market analyst at Oanda, in a note to clients.

-The pound had gained about 7.5% in value over the last 30 days, noted Konstantinos Anthis, in the ADS Securities research team.
-The late Thursday drop could have been traders taking some of that cash off the table or some concerns over the U.K. Conservative party's manifesto ahead of the election next month, he said.
+The pound surged in recent trading, up more than 5% thus far in 2017, including a gain of 1% this week.
+Konstantinos Anthis, who works on the research team at ADS Securities, suggested the late Thursday drop could have been traders taking some of that cash off the table, particularly given some concerns over the U.K. Conservative party's manifesto ahead of the election next month.

 The manifesto repeated (https://www.wsj.com/articles/u-k-conservative-party-sets-in-stone-plan-to-leave-eu-customs-union-1495112225?mg=id-wsj) (https://www.wsj.com/articles/u-k-conservative-party-sets-in-stone-plan-to-leave-eu-customs-union-1495112225?mod=mktw)U.K. Prime Minister Theresa May's stance that Britain will walk away from Brexit talks, if it can't reach a deal to its satisfaction.